Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent: Introduction

 \section{Introduction}

 Many real networks of technological (e.g., World Wide Web, Internet, and power grids), social (e.g., actor collaborations, and citation networks) and biological (e.g., protein–interaction, and metabolic networks) systems have common scale-free (SF) structure \cite{barabasi1999emergence, amaral2000classes} generated by preferential attachment rule \cite{Barabasi1999meanfield}.
-The degree distributions follow a power-law $P(k) \sim k^{-\gamma}$ with a heavy-tail, where the exponent is $2<\gamma<3$ in many cases \cite{amaral2000classes, goh2001universal, goh2002classification, nguyen2021new, bellingeri2023forecasting}.
+In the power-law degree distributions $P(k) \sim k^{-\gamma}$ with a heavy-tail, \(k\) denotes the number of links connected to a node, where the exponent is $2<\gamma\leq4$ in many cases, such as WWW with $\gamma \approx 2.1$ and the Western US power grid with $\gamma \approx 4.0$ \cite{barabasi1999emergence, amaral2000classes, Barabasi1999meanfield, goh2001universal, goh2002classification, nguyen2021new, bellingeri2023forecasting}.
 Such networks are known to be extremely vulnerable against degrees attacks on hubs \cite{albert2000error, callaway2000network, cohen2003efficient}.
 The percolation theory has shown that the critical threshold $p_c$ depends on the power-law exponent $\gamma$ in SF networks \cite{gallos2005stability, gallos2007scale}.
 Beyond degrees attacks, betweenness centralities attacks have also been investigated for a synthetic SF network of Barabási–Albert (BA) model with $\gamma = 3.0$ and real SF networks: scientific collaboration networks with $\gamma \approx 2.5 \sim 3.0$, Internet with $\gamma \approx 2.1$ \cite{holme2002attack}, peer-to-peer with $\gamma \approx 2.1$ \cite{adamic2001search}, and protein-protein interaction networks with $\gamma \approx 2.0 \sim 3.0$ \cite{alvarez2015proteins}.
 Moreover, the belief propagation (BP) attacks is known as the approximately worst attacks by destructing loops for any networks \cite{mugisha2016identifying}.
 Note that dismantling and decycling problems are equivalent \cite{alfredo2016network}, and corresponds to the worst attacks and eliminating loops, respectively.